 What are corporate cards, and does your business need them?

-- •So what is a corporate card?
+- •What is a corporate card?

 - •How does a corporate card differ from a regular credit card?